Alwinator/aw-watcher-table/README.md

 # Idea

-Unfortunately my adjustable table doesn't have an API or anything similar.
+Unfortunately my adjustable table doesn't have either an API or anything similar.
 Therefore I need an external device which measures the height of the table.
 This external device must have internet access and a distance sensor.

 # Implementation

 ## Hardware
 ### Electronics
 I have used an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) micro controller.
-It has in-built Wifi and GPIOs to control sensors.
-As a distance sensor I have used an [HC-SR04 Ultrasonic Sensor](http://wiki.sunfounder.cc/index.php?title=Ultrasonic_Module), because I had it lying around.
+It has built-in Wi-Fi and GPIOs to control sensors.
+As a distance sensor I have used an [HC-SR04 Ultrasonic Sensor](http://wiki.sunfounder.cc/index.php?title=Ultrasonic_Module), because I already had it on hand.

 ### Case
 I printed my case using the Prusa I3 MK3.
 As modeling software I used Fusion360.
 You can download the 3D model [here (Thingiverse)](https://www.thingiverse.com/thing:4619348).